great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 :::tip

 A `RuntimeDataConnector` is used to connect to an in-memory dataframe or path.
-With a Pandas Execution Engine, this will mean connecting to a Pandas dataframe.
 The dataframe or path used for a `RuntimeDataConnector` is therefore passed to the `RuntimeDataConnector` as part of a Batch Request, rather than being a static part of the `RuntimeDataConnector`'s configuration.

-This also means that a `RuntimeDataConnector`'s Data Asset definitions operate in a different fashion than an `InferredDataConnector` or a `ConfiguredDataConnector`.
-Inferred and Configured Data Connectors are capable of returning more than one Data Asset in a Batch Request, but a Runtime Data Connector will always only return one Batch of data: the _current_ data.
+A Runtime Data Connector will always only return one Batch of data: the _current_ data that was passed in or specified as part of a Batch Request.
+This means that a `RuntimeDataConnector` does not define Data Assets like an `InferredDataConnector` or a `ConfiguredDataConnector` would.

-This means that while an Inferred or Configured Data Connector needs a way to identify which Batch of data to return, a Runtime Data Connector needs a way for you to attach identifying values to a returned Batch of data so that the data _as it was at the time it was returned_ can be referred to again in the future.
+Instead, a Runtime Data Connector's configuration will provides a way for you to attach identifying values to a returned Batch of data so that the data _as it was at the time it was returned_ can be referred to again in the future.

 For more information on configuring a Batch Request for a Pandas Runtime Data Connector, please see our guide on [how to create a Batch of data from an in-memory Spark or Pandas dataframe or path](../how_to_create_a_batch_of_data_from_an_in_memory_spark_or_pandas_dataframe.md).